makrai/notes/levin05-ch3-current.md

     * wide range of semantic notions expressed as objects of _with_
-    * use of _with_ to indicate noncanonically realized or “displaced” themes (Rappaport and B. Levin 1988), as in _spray the wall with paint_, => _with_ objects not unlike subjects and objects.
+    * use of _with_ to indicate noncanonically realized or “displaced” themes (Rappaport and B. Levin 1988), as in _spray the wall with paint_, => _with_ objects not unlike subjects and objects
 5. Dowty (1991) only briefly mentions the dative alternation, suggesting that
   * animacy of the recipient may be implicated in the availability of two possible argument realizations for dative verbs.
 There is
-  * no indication that he would handle this alternation by introducing a Recipient Proto-role, as Primus does.
+  * no indication that he would handle this alternation by introducing a Recipient Proto-role, as Primus does
 6. In RRG, there are no grammatical relations corresponding to the traditional notions of “subject” and “object.”
 The traditional properties of a subject are split between the argument analyzed as a “syntactic pivot” and a “syntactic controller,” selected